 - Disabled persons receiving SSI and SSDI may qualify for a tuition waiver under UW Board of Regents policy.
-At the time of admission, a Social Security Benefit letter and a Social Security release of information form must be provided to ACSSS.
-See more detail at How to Get In.
+See How to Get In.

 Auditing is defined as sitting in on a lecture course and not actively participating.
 Auditors may not recite, perform, or take examinations, although regular attendance is expected.
-Courses that by their nature require active participation or performance are not available on a Guest Auditor basis, but may be taken as a University Special in a credit-earning classification.
+Courses that by their nature require active participation or performance are not available on a Guest Auditor basis.

 Grading for auditors